Brief · NFR-2026-05 · May 2026 Edition

 Not the right fit

-• Readers seeking detailed Brownfield vs. Greenfield implementation methodology
+• Readers seeking provider-specific implementation methodology or landing-zone detail

-• Organizations whose decision is dominated by sector-specific SAP industry-solution complexity
+• Organizations whose decision is dominated by sector-specific sovereignty regulation requiring dedicated legal counsel

 • Buyers looking for a workshop-led consulting engagement rather than a self-contained decision document